 Having a vintage wardrobe means laundry is vital to its lifespan.
 While I do a good deal of hand-washing, I still use a washer for some items.
 This meant that the location of the laundry hook-ups was vital in selecting a home.
-In Oregon I grew up with laundry in the garage, with direct access from the house by way of a door in the kitchen.
-At our apartment in Portland I had to walk to a laundry room, but thankfully it was just next door to our unit.
+Growing up I had laundry in the garage, with direct access from the house by way of a door in the kitchen.
+When Patrick and I got married, our apartment in Portland had a shared laundry room for each floor, but thankfully it was just next door to our apartment.
 When we moved to Orange I was adamant we have in-unit laundry.
 And when it came time it buy a house I really wanted a laundry room, but it wasn’t a make-or-break deal.
 I just wanted direct access to my laundry.
 Quickly homes were nixed because the laundry hook-ups were outside!
 Which was unheard of in rainy ol’ Oregon, but apparently a thing here in California, and something I wasn’t going to put up with.
 We also ran across several homes where the laundry hook-ups were in the garage, but garage was detached; also a no-go for me.
 The home we bought has in fact a detached garage, but also features a laundry room!
 Thank goodness!
 So today I’m sharing my laundry set-up and how I spruced the place up to make this chore a little more enjoyable!

 Our laundry room is off of the kitchen, and originally featured a door to gain access.
 However, due to the location of the hook-ups this meant you had to close the door to actually use the washer!
 So one of the first things we did was remove the door.
 Ideally I would love to install a pocket door here, but for the time being we put up curtains we found at Target.